An introduction to opening balances

 Whether you’re just starting your business or changing from another accounting system, you’re likely to have opening balances.
-Without accurate opening balances, the reports produced by Sage One can’t give you a true picture of your financial position.
+Without accurate opening balances, the reports produced can’t give you a true picture of your financial position.

 - Bank accounts.